 • If he finds that you are justified in your complaint, his proposals for resolving the complaint.

 12. All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
-Disclosure will be to the head of chambers, members of our management committee, Board of Management and to anyone involved in the complaint and its investigation.
+Disclosure will be to the Head of Chambers, members of our Complaints Committee, Board of Management and to anyone involved in the complaint and its investigation.
 Such people will include the barrister member or staff who you have complained about, the head or relevant senior member of the panel and the person who investigates the complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.